Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 configure cloud-init config now then create template (If you know all of your VM’s will share the same settings)
 2. create template and then configure cloud-init config

-These 2 options also comes with 2 different sub-options and that is using Full clone or Linked clone
+These 2 options also come with 2 different sub-options and that is using Full clone or Linked clone

 Full Clone
 A full clone VM is a complete copy and is fully independent of the original VM or VM Template, but it requires the same disk space as the original.